Rick45/arr-Stack-Manager/README.md

 # Arr Stack Media Manager

+## Maintainerr
-recently i have found a new project that does this but better. feel free to use this script but i advise to check the following repo
+recently i have found this new project that does the same as my script but better. feel free to use this script but i advise to check the following repo

 [https://github.com/jorenn92/Maintainerr](https://github.com/jorenn92/Maintainerr).